Stipend and Salary

 Housing and Costs of Living

-Urban Teachers covers the cost of the Johns Hopkins University School of Education healthcare, as well as the books and materials for the two years that participants are enrolled in the master’s degree program.
+Urban Teachers covers the cost of the Johns Hopkins University School of Education healthcare for the first year, as well as the books and materials for the two years that participants are enrolled in the master’s degree program.
 Urban Teachers also covers the cost for room and board during the first summer of the program (“Summer A”).
 After the first summer, housing is the responsibility of the participant.
 Teachers can take advantage of retail discounts and housing programs in their cities to support them with costs of living.

 Tuition and Financial Aid

-Enrollment with Urban Teachers and our higher education partner, the Johns Hopkins School of Education, costs $40,000 in tuition that is paid in four equal installments over two years.
+Enrollment with Urban Teachers and our higher education partner, the Johns Hopkins School of Education, has an expected cost of $45,000 in tuition that is paid in four equal installments over two years.
 The master's degree and four years of training, coaching, and support are included in this fee.
 Participants can apply for financial aid through the Johns Hopkins School of Education.

 Additional Financial Opportunities